van conversion mistakes - IMG 7520

 • Rush to complete builds without adequate planning

-The Solution: Design water systems with maintenance access in mind.
-Tanks, pumps, and connections should be accessible for service and replacement.
+The Fix: Design water systems with easy access for upkeep in mind.
+Tanks, pumps, and links should be easy to reach for service and swapping.

 Condensation and Mold Problems